In this post I’m going to show you the most interesting Mauritius attractions that you should put into your bucket list.

 The most popular circuit is the Macchabee Trail.
 It’s a loop starting at La Petrin.
 You can have a view of the model in the Visitor Center.

 It’s an easy 10km walk if you stay on the main path.
-If you decide to take variations you may end up adding another hour to your trekking even though the number of km is the same (I ended up in a steep descend/ascend full of mud myself!!).
+If you decide to take variations you may end up adding another hour to your trekking even though the number of km is the same (I ended up in a steep descent/ascend full of mud myself!!).

-• have a drive: start at La Petrin Information Center to have a view of the relief map of the park.
+- have a drive: start at La Petrin Information Center to have a view of the relief map of the park.

 In all cases, there are organised parking areas and easy walks to the viewpoints